Compare UK Secured Loan Rates from Specialist Lenders

 Secured loan rates are the interest rates charged by lenders when you borrow money against your property.
 Unlike unsecured personal loans, a secured loan (also called a homeowner loan or second charge mortgage) uses the equity in your home as collateral — as defined by the FCA's guidance on second charge mortgages.
 This means lenders take on less risk, which is why secured loan rates are typically significantly lower than unsecured alternatives.

-In June 2026, UK secured loan rates typically range from 6.34% APRC (Selina Finance, clean credit at sub-50% LTV) to 14.9% APRC for adverse credit cases at higher LTVs.
+In July 2026, UK lender rates start from 5.64% — 6.48% APRC on a typical £50,000 loan over 20 years including all fees — and range up to around 14.9% APRC for adverse credit cases at higher LTVs.
 Homeowners with clean credit and lower LTV ratios qualify for the best rates; those with adverse credit histories can still access funding at higher rates.
-All rates shown are APRC (Annual Percentage Rate of Charge), the FCA-required comparison figure that includes interest plus fees.
+Always compare on APRC (Annual Percentage Rate of Charge), the FCA-required comparison figure that includes interest plus fees — full panel APRC tables by month are in our market snapshots.

 Current UK secured loan rates at a glance